markgbeckett/jupiter_ace/3d_monster_maze/README.md

 Instructions are included in the game.
 The aim of the game is to find the exit from the maze before Rex catches you.
 You can move around the maze using `5` to turn left, `6` to move forward, and `8` to turn right.

 You can play the game with a Boldfield/ Tynemouth joystick interface (such as built-in joystick interface on Minstrel 4D).
 If a suitable joystick interface is detected, it will be automatically supported (though keyboard support will also work).

+## 4D Monster Maze

+There is a special addition of the game to celebrate the launch of the Minstrel 4D.
+It is called, as you might guess, 4D Monster Maze.
+It has several 'Easter Eggs' not in the original game.
+To find them, you will need to take a look at the source code "4d_monster_maze.TAP".
+To get you started, 4D Monster Maze can use the [RC2014 Digital I/O card's](https://rc2014.co.uk/modules/digital-io/) LEDs to show how close Rex is to your current location.
+To enable the feature, press 'r' on the opening screen, when asked "Is anyone there?".
+You will then be asked to confirm which port you have configured for sending output to the card.

+Although written to celebrate the 4D, the game will work equally well on the Minstrel 4th (plus most of the features will work on the Jupiter Ace).

 ## To-do List